Wassimo2/font_predict/README.md

 - Need OpenCV installed
 - put the screen shots in the predict folder
 - run detector.py
-- get the result from both the screen and the csv file for details
+- get the result from both the screen and the preditction.csv file for details

+Currently the script support 39 fonts, see the labelencoder.csv for details.

-have fun.
+Have fun.